Pikachuxxxx/Fireworks-Engine/README.md

 - Basic font rendering (supports only a sinle font for now)
 - Easy to manage and customisable native scripting
 - Simple API for faster development and customisation
-- Simple Window and Input management System and a lot more... on the way...
+- Simple Window and Input management System
+- and a lot more on the way....

 #
 ### Building